 The 1960s saw the addition of a commemorative room to Austrian resistance fighters, and the whole now serves as more of a general tribute to military sacrifice and effort in pursuit of democratic ideals.

-As such, you might consider the Burgtor a symbol of Austria trying to escape its past, difficult though that might be.
+As such, you might consider the Burgtor a symbol of Austria escaping its past, difficult though that might be at times.

 Three large inscriptions dominate the long sides of the monument (my rough translations):

-(Provided no cars are on the road, you can get a nice shot of the Maria Theresa monument framed in the arches of the Burgtor.)
+(Provided no cars are on the road and you’re careful, you can get a nice shot of the Maria Theresa monument framed in the arches of the Burgtor.)

 How to get there